 As noted above, all extra-curricular activities including athletic practices and suiting up should be scheduled outside of regular class hours.

 - Athletic competitions involve the coordination of schedules with other schools, and travel to competitions may conflict with Division of the Day guidelines.
 Please refer to this list of such potential conflicts, which are monitored by the Athletics Committee.

 - Course instructors should expect students to consult with them at least a week before missing classes.

 - Concerns over athletic conflicts should be addressed to the Athletics Committee.

 Classes scheduled during these time blocks will meet two of the three days based on the instructor’s weekly schedule preference.

 Exceptions to Class Hours

-Any teaching faculty who would like an exception to the established class hour blocks must complete the Class Hour Exception form.
+Any teaching faculty who would like an exception to the established class hour blocks must complete the Class Hour Request form.